Forced labor in California: Laws in practice

 Another aspect of the Act that in practice was executed poorly was the role of the Justice of Peace.
 They essentially had complete control over the outcome of the trial and it is written in the act that no "white man" could be convicted due to testimony from an "Indian".
 The Act was designed to benefit those in power who were white men.
 It is revealed in the wording and the structure of the act itself.
 A white man could not be convicted by the very people they are taking to court.
-If a native attempted to defend themselves, once a Justice of the peace made a decision that was it, there was no process to file for an appeal on behalf of a native.
+If a Native person attempted to defend themselves, once a Justice of the peace made a decision that was it, there was no process to file for an appeal on behalf of a Native person.

 Labor roles

 The Gold Rush brought many American migrants to California.
 As a result, this rapid population increase required an increase in food production.
 Many bound laborers are thought to have been used in California's new agricultural economy.
 A majority of the laborers leased were Native women and children, who were leased in response to California's population shortage of white women and children.
 Many would serve as domestic workers while others would be forced into prostitution by the often role outside of the auxiliary of the household needs.